isene/hp_41_clr/README.md

-# hp_41_clr

-My basic clear routine for the HP-41 calculator.
+# My basic clear routine for the HP-41 calculator

 I assign this function ("CLR") to CLX and use this to clear the calculator.